 Mangrove forests stabilize the coastline, reducing erosion from storm surges, currents, waves, and tides.
 The intricate root system of mangroves also makes these forests attractive to fish and other organisms seeking food and shelter from predators.

 The mangroves are drowned by the tide surging up and down the creek twice a day.
 Most trees which stand with roots in water would die.
 Mangroves have solved this problem in two ways.
 First, they have evolved unique physiologies which allow it to filter out salt from the water and excrete it.
-Second, some of them stand in an interlocking mass of prop roots to hold them out of the water while thers have snorkels called pneumatophores (photo below: the spikes amongst which the whimbrels is foraging).
+Second, some of them stand in an interlocking mass of prop roots to hold them out of the water while others have snorkels called pneumatophores (photo below: the spikes amongst which the whimbrel is foraging).
 This area is the delta of a complex of muddy rivers.
 The mangrove roots hold back the soil and slowly build up the land.
 Bangladesh is said to have created 120,000 hectares of new land in the Bay of Bengal by planting new mangrove forests.

 As temporary refugees from a city, we breathed in the clear air of the forest.
 The Family was reading a study which claimed that mangroves lock up more than a 100 kilograms of atmospheric carbon per hectare per day, and is one of the most efficient ecologies for soaking up greenhouse gases.
 The three decades-long conservation effort in Bhitarkanika started before the Indian Ocean tsunami taught coastal countries the wisdom of replanting mangroves.
 Now this may serve as an ark which repopulates the disappearing mangrove forests along the coast of India.